PNC ‘S’ is for Savings review

 If you’re looking for an account that earns a high APY that will reward your child for saving, this PNC kids account isn’t for you.
 But if your biggest priority is teaching your kid solid money habits, then it may have the interactive interface you’re looking for.

 How do I open a PNC 'S' Is For Savings account?

 Sign up for the PNC kids account at a local branch, by phone or online following these steps:

-- Visit the PNC website and hover over Products & Services under the Personal tab and click Savings.
+- From PNC’s website, hover over Products & Services under the Personal tab and click Savings.

 - Enter your zip code and click Submit.

 - Scroll down to the ‘S’ is for Savings section and click Apply Now.